-Margin to Margin project has set me to work with communities through socially engaged art as well as site-specific art.
-My personal projects have been focusing on creating action and intervention in Namibia, South Africa and in Finland.
-It has been interesting to notice that art generates action and can truly create feeling of community.
+The Margin-to-Margin project has enabled me to work with communities through both socially engaged art and site-specific art.
+My personal projects have focused on creating action and intervention in Namibia, South Africa, and Finland.
+It’s been interesting to notice that art can generate action and truly develop a sense of community.

-Creating intervention in specific locations was one of my strong topics.
+Creating interventions in specific locations was one of my strong topics.
 In South Africa in Kimberley and Upington I created social sculptures with two San youth communities connected with PARTY (Participatory Development with Youth) -project during 2016-2017.
-In these locations we worked with social challenges, self-expression and sharing your views with your local community through posters.
-This action was very site-specific focusing on expressing your opinion to your community members in Platfontain and in Rosedale local communities.
-In these interventions to focus was in prevention of abuse and respecting San identities and cultures.
-This intervention took place in the street of the local neighborhood.
-The action included preparation of posters together as well as taking these into the neighborhood together.
+In these locations, we worked on addressing social challenges, self-expression, and sharing your views with your local community through posters.
+This action was very site-specific, focusing on expressing your opinion to community members in Platfontein and the Rosedale local communities.
+In these interventions, the focus was on the prevention of abuse and respecting San identities and cultures.
+This intervention took place on the local neighbourhood street.
+The action included preparing posters together and distributing them in the neighbourhood.

 Two other site-specific projects were around sustainability issues through plants.
-The first project took place in Hancock, Michigan where the project was engaging the local American-Finnish community to creating an installation of plants and a digitally printed textile.
-This project was part of Moved by Nature exhibition at Finlandia University Gallery.
-The other project around plants and taking care of them was a Winter Garden exhibition at Lapland University Lyhty Gallery.
+The first project took place in Hancock, Michigan, where the local American-Finnish community collaborated on creating an installation featuring plants and digitally printed textiles.
+This project was part of the Moved by Nature exhibition at Finlandia University Gallery.
+The other project, which involved plants and taking care of them, was a Winter Garden exhibition at Lapland University’s Lyhty Gallery.
 This focused on taking care of plants during the polar night.
-University community members could bring their plants for care during extended Christmas holidays.
-This created discussion about plants and how to organize care such as watering for them and what kind of relationships have been developed through this.
-People has many stories and memories about their plants.
-These site-specific project were more about creating a feeling of community in a specific place as in American-Finnish community or in Lapland University community through connecting topic.
+University community members could bring their plants for care during the extended Christmas holidays.
+This created discussion about plants and how to organise care, such as watering for them, and what kind of relationships have been developed through this.
+People have many stories and memories about their plants.
+These site-specific projects were more about creating a feeling of community in a specific place, such as the American-Finnish community or the Lapland University community, through a common topic.

-The third project where I was working with plants was through a textile installation called “Let a Hundred Flowers Bloom” that was exhibited in Vaasa Art Museum and in Arktikum in Rovaniemi.
-This installation were an outcome of the series of workshops with school children and workshop participants felting flowers.
-The flowers together created a flowering field.
-This process will continue in exhibition in Port Augusta in Australia and hopefully later on I’ll have an opportunity to continue with the flower field.
-This installation included QR-code that led to vimeo to listen to the stories that the children were telling about the flowers they felted.
-Children were set to make all the different flowers growing together for tolerance and variety.
+The third project where I worked with plants was a textile installation called “Let a Hundred Flowers Bloom,” which was exhibited at the Vaasa Art Museum and Arktikum in Rovaniemi.
+This installation was an outcome of a series of workshops with school children and workshop participants felting flowers.
+The flowers together created a beautiful field of flowers.
+This process will continue at an exhibition in Port Augusta, Australia, and hopefully, I’ll have the opportunity to continue with the flower field later on.
+This installation included a QR code that led to Vimeo, where you could listen to the stories the children talked about the flowers they felt.
+Children were tasked with making all the different flowers grow together to promote tolerance and variety.

-Empowerment and artist identities were topics that I was processing in two of the personal projects.
-The first one was a process were I was meeting and interviewing women artists from Namibia and Finland to create a circle of women artists to reflect on their identities and how they reflect their positions in geographic margin in far north and in far south.
-This was creating through creating the portraits through photographs and the artists written comments about their positioning as an artist.
-This circle of women was exhibited at Helinä Rautavaara museum exhibition “Margin to Margin”.
-Creating a circle of women took also place literally through connecting a circle of women with a string of yearn.
-This intervention took place with women of Penduka -project in Namibia.
-This is a collective of physically challenged women working with textile production and tourism.
-I had a short morning workshop with Penduka women who were sharing their ideas, feelings and opinions about their dreams and challenges.
-We wrote our dream and challenged in post it notes that were attached in a piece of string and circled through.
-Women red each other notes.
+Empowerment and artist identities were topics I was exploring in two of my personal projects.
+The first one was a process where I met and interviewed women artists from Namibia and Finland to create a circle of women artists, reflecting on their identities and how they represented their positions in geographic margins, both in the far north and the far south.
+This was created by combining photographs with the artist’s written comments about their positioning as an artist.
+This circle of women was exhibited in Helinä Rautavaara Museum’s exhibition “Margin to Margin.”
+Creating a circle of women also involved connecting a circle of women with a string of yarn.
+This intervention took place with women of the Penduka project in Namibia.
+This is a collective of women with physical challenges working in textile production and tourism.
+I had a short morning workshop with the Penduka women, who shared their ideas, feelings, and opinions about their dreams and challenges.
+We wrote our dreams and challenges in post-it notes that were attached to a piece of string and circled through.
+Women read each other’s notes.
 This made us think about collective challenges and ways to overcome these.
-Working with circles of women focused strongly on thematic of empowerment and identity.
-Women’s identities are focusing on coping, caring, self-expression as well as strong vision and mission to look forward.
+Working with circles of women focused firmly on the theme of empowerment and identity.
+Women’s identities are focused on coping, caring, self-expression, as well as having a strong vision and mission to look forward to.

 Wonderful, this is the ‘place value’ of fibre art in our world thank you for sharing.
 I am a member of FIBRESPACE INC in South Australia.